 This depends.
-So, if you plan to open on Easter Sunday, be sure to check your Council’s rules.
+If you plan to open on Easter Sunday, be sure to check your Council’s rules.
 Also, you must provide special notification to employees 4 to 8 weeks before Easter Sunday stating that they have the right to refuse to work.
 You can download our letter template for Easter Sunday Trading Notification from our resource library here.

-The 8 situations where you are legally allowed to open your shop on Easter Sunday:
+The following are situations where you are legally allowed to open your shop on Easter Sunday:

 - If your local Council has adopted a Local Shop Trading Hours Policy that allows trading in your part of the district or city (see the full list below), then you can open.